 Vladivostok residents generally use the taxi services «Lider»

 ATMs for cash withdrawal are found on the lower level of the station, where the ticket windows for

 The Sea Passenger Terminal is located just a few steps from the railway station.
 The Sea Terminal has come a long way from its beginnings with modest passenger lounges on the stone pier to today’s modern station for maritime communications.

 If you are lucky, you might catch the arrival of a large cruise liner such as the Nippon Mary, Ocean Dream, Diamond Princess, or the Pacific Venus.
 They arrive in Vladivostok a few times a year, and each time it is a spectacular event.

 Ordinarily, the Eastern Dream, which runs every week between Vladivostok, Donghae (South Korea) and Sakaiminanato (Japan), docks at the terminal.

 Upon arrival at the at the terminal you need to go through customs on the lower level, then go upstairs to the main hall.
-The main hall is home to plenty of souvenir shops, a cafe, and ATMs.
-The Vladivostok Sea Terminal is open daily from 08:00 to 17:00, closed Saturday and Sunday.
+The main hall is home to a plenty of souvenir shops, a cafe, and ATMs.
+The Vladivostok Sea Terminal is open daily from 08:00 to 17:00, closed on Saturdays and Sundays.

-You can catch a bus from the square near the railway station, or call a taxi to reach your destination.
+You can catch a bus from the square near the railway station or call a taxi to reach your destination.
 We recommend you book a taxi by telephone or use local mobile applications.
-Cost is 250–300 rubles (without luggage), depending on your destination in Vladivostok.
+The cost is 250–350 rubles (without luggage), depending on your destination in Vladivostok.
 The private taxi drivers near the railway station will offer you a tour of the city for 300 rubles or more.

 If you liked this article, share it with friends: